 What to Consider When Looking for an Estate Planning Attorney

-Estate planning is a very personal thing.
-It’s about you, your life, your goals, your family, and the worries of life that keep you up late into the night or in the stillness of the early morning hours.
-After creating your estate plan, you should not continue to worry if your money and property will be used to your benefit, or worry if your money and property will actually go to the people who you want it to go to.
-You need to have trust in the attorney who will be creating your estate plan, which, in its most basic form, is a written set of instructions about your stuff and money.
-Think about the skills and qualities that people possess or display that instills a feeling of trust in you and seek out an attorney who possesses those skills and the knowledge to create an estate plan that you trust.
+Think about skills and qualities people possess or display that instill a feeling of trust in you.
+Seek out an attorney who possesses those skills and the knowledge to create an estate plan you trust.
 If you do not have trust in the attorney you choose and in the estate plan that is created for you, you are missing out of one of the primary benefits of creating an estate plan – worrying less and enjoying tomorrow more.

 In order to get an estate plan created that suits your needs and your plans, there must be communication between you and your estate planning attorney.
 Just like in every other aspect of life, good communication is two-way and active.
 You need to know that when you speak or write to the attorney, the attorney is listening and understands you.
 Your attorney should discuss things in a way that helps you understand the process, your options, and the results.
 In estate planning, it is just as much listening as it is talking – about your goals, concerns, and questions.

 If two-way communication does not happen, it is unlikely that you will get a good estate plan.
 The attorney will not have listened to what is important to you and drafted an estate plan accordingly.
 It is unlikely that you will know the different parts of your plan and how each part benefits you.
 You may not know if it needs to be changed or updated when certain things in your life change.

 If you are looking for an attorney to handle your estate planning needs, contact the office here.